siglens/siglens/tools/cb_post/README.md

 *   The `benchmark.sh` script downloads and decompresses the dataset.
 *   The script `fix_hits.py` adds an index string to the dataset JSON file and preprocesses the dataset for loading stage.
 *   The `benchmark.sh` and the `send_data.py` script loads the split files into SigLens using the SigLens Bulk API.
+*   Each of the steps described above are long-running tasks and their progress can be monitored through the intermediate output produced by the scripts.

 **Running the benchmark:**
 *   The `benchmark.sh` script is run by running the `benchmark.sh` in bash shell.